shpml/fundamentals/06_chapter/02_lesson.md

 ![Root Directory](../assets/chapter1/root_directory.png)

-For the purposes of this lesson, the root directory of everything on your computer is your home directory.
+For the purposes of this lesson, the root directory of everything on your computer is your **home directory**.
 It's aptly represented in the GUI by a house icon (if you're using a Mac, that is).

 ![Home Directory](../assets/chapter1/home.png)